vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

-For Wednesday, April 28th: <a href="https://vchan2.github.io/2020Calculus/Volumes.pdf"> questions on volumes</a>.
-Have a graphing calculator (what you would use on the AP exam) ready.

-These are the sections which we'll be exploring until the end of next week: 8.7, 8.8, 8.9, 8.10, 8.11, 8.12, 8.3.

 <!--
 <b>Notice:</b> In Stewart, 9.3 Q7, 8, 15 use integration by parts - skip it.
 FYI: the sections 7.6 and 7.7 in the third packet I handed out (contains CA #1 and CA #2 for each section) are good additional practice for the differential equations test.